Machu Picchu History

 Hiram Bingham III at his tent door near Machu Picchu in 1912.

-Although the discovery points to Bingham, the Cusco researcher, Simone Waisbard said the find was the result of chance, as Enrique Palma, Gabino Sanchez and Agustin Lizarraga were the first to visit these archeological remains in these stones and left their names registered on July 14, 1901.
+Although the discovery of Machu Picchu points to Bingham, the Cusco researcher, Simone Waisbard said the find was the result of chance.
+Agustin Lizarraga were the first to visit these archeological remains in these stones and left their names registered on July 14, 1901.

 And also because the English archaeologist was looking at the city of Vitco, the last refuge of the Incas and the last point of resistance against the Spaniards.

 So Bingham’s discovery would reduce the spread of the fact to science.
-However, for its main protagonist to this day it was not the result of chance, but of arduous research based on information provided by the peasants, as well as several years of travel and exploration in the area.
+However, for its main protagonist (Bingham ) until today it was not the result of chance.
+But of arduous research based on information provided by the peasants, as well as several years of expeditions and exploration in the area.

-Before Machu Picchu was discovered, it is likely that the lands were part of the farms and Kutija Qollapani.
-Over the years the property was known as a “Q” property unit.
+Before Machu Picchu was discovered, it is likely that the lands were part of the Kutija Qollapani farms.
+Over many years the property was known as a “Q” property unit.

-Sanchez and Lizarraga found the Anacleto Indian living in the place, who had cultivated the land for eight years, and who was leased for twelve annual soles.
+When Sanchez and Lizarraga went to the citadel, they found the Indian Anacleto, who had cultivated the land for eight years, living there and renting it out for twelve soles a year.

-All over the place because of its large size and, above all, because of its rugged and irregular topography.
-People knew Machu Picchu and even lived there, but had no idea of its grandeur or what it was like.
+People knew about Machu Picchu and even lived there, but had no idea of its greatness or what it was like, because of its large size and difficult access.

 Hiram Bingham and Agustín Lizarraga in Machu Picchu History